deepakhj/cadent/cmd/consthash/README.md

 proxies to be transparent to them.

-It runs it's own micro stats server so you can ping it for it's internal stats (very lightweight at the moment)
+It runs it's own micro stats server so you can ping it for it's internal stats (very lightweight at the moment) We can make a fancy status page when nesesary

     localhost:6061/stats